 Unsupported PCI audio devices are known to allow capture of application generated audio.
 The names of the controls that need to be adjusted are not consistent.
 Names of controls that might need to be adjusted include PCM, Capture, and Mix.

-The device the audio is recorded from must be specified using the following property:
+You must specify the device where the audio is recorded by using the following property:

+'''

 Rgsender.Audio.Linux.DeviceName

+'''

 Run the command: